What is the Recognised Prior Learning route?

 How is the Recognised Prior Learning route funded?

-If you have achieved your Level 2 Award in Instructing Cycle Training, you do not have to pay anything as you have received your qualification.
+If you have already achieved your Level 2 Award in Instructing Cycle Training, you do not have to pay anything as you have received your qualification.

-Click here for the contact details for all recognised delivery centres
+Click here for the contact details for all recognised delivery centres.

 What will I learn during the course?